How to renew the Quality Mark

 Following a successful assessment, the assessor will formally recommend renewal of the award.
 The school should keep its self-audit documentation along with any feedback provided by the assessor.

 Once the recommendation has been processed, the school will receive a new certificate in recognition of the continuation of its award.
-New logos can be sent to the school on request, and a new plaque can be purchased at the cost of £24.67 (incl. postage, packaging and VAT).
+New logos can be sent to the school on request, and a new plaque (where stocks exist) can be purchased at the cost of £25.20 (incl. postage, packaging and VAT).
 More information can be found under 'How much the materials cost' on the FAQs page.